 What are the Softest Menstrual Cups?

-Some women who use menstrual cups like the Keeper Cup, the Lunette Cup, or the Moon Cup don’t like them because they are very stiff.
-However, there are some advantages to stiff menstrual cups including the following:
+Some people who use menstrual cups like the Diva Cup, Keeper Cup, Lunette Cup, or the Moon Cup don’t like them because they are very stiff.
+They mention that they’re uncomfortable and they can feel them when inside their vaginal canal.
+However, there are some advantages to stiff menstrual cups including the following.

 - Pops open easily